-As a result of the necessary power input, two separate (bifilar) fusion zones are required for ELGEF Plus couplers $\ge$ d560.
+As a result of the necessary power input, two separate (bifilar) fusion zones are required for ELGEF Plus sockets \geq d560.
 This means that each pipe end can be fused separately using these electrofusion couplers.

-ELGEF Plus couplers - simple assembly and easy to push over pipes
+ELGEF Plus sockets - simple assembly and easy to push over pipes

 Thanks to the covered heating coils and the specially developed electrical design, all ELGEF Plus electrofusion couplers are able to bridge a relatively large gap.
-For this reason, the couplers have a larger internal diameter.
+For this reason, the sockets have a larger internal diameter.
 This facilitates pipe installation:

-- When the coupler is pushed onto the pipe end - When the coupler is slid over the pipe, thus reducing the installation time
+- When the socket is pushed onto the pipe end - When the socket is slid over the pipe, thus reducing the installation time

-ELGEF Plus couplers d355 - d800 - active reinforcement
+ELGEF Plus sockets d355 - d800 - active reinforcement